Holder of Record

 The name of the person or entity who is the registered owner of a security on the books of the issuing company on a specific date, known as the record date.

-The holder of record, also known as the "stockholder of record" or "shareholder of record," is the individual or entity officially listed in the issuer's register as the owner of the security.
-This designation is critical because it determines who is legally entitled to receive corporate distributions, such as dividends, and who has the right to vote on company matters at annual or special shareholder meetings.
-Companies set a specific cut-off date, called the "record date," to identify these owners.
-If an investor's name (or their broker's name) is listed on the company's books on that date, they are the holder of record.
-In the past, investors received physical stock certificates with their names printed on them.
-Today, most shares are held in "street name," meaning the brokerage firm is technically the holder of record on the company's books, while the individual investor is the "beneficial owner."
-However, the rights and benefits (like dividends and voting power) are passed through to the beneficial owner, ensuring they retain the economic benefits of ownership.
+The holder of record, also known as the "stockholder of record" or "shareholder of record," is the specific individual, corporation, or entity officially and legally listed in the issuer's primary register as the rightful owner of a security on a given date.
+This designation is critically important in corporate governance and finance because it determines exactly who is legally entitled to receive corporate distributions—such as cash dividends or stock splits—and who possesses the fundamental right to cast votes on major company matters at annual or special shareholder meetings.
+To manage these distributions efficiently, companies establish a precise cut-off point known as the "record date."
+If an investor's name (or the name of their financial intermediary) appears on the company's ledger at the close of business on that specific date, they are formally recognized as the holder of record.
+In the early eras of the stock market, being a holder of record meant possessing a physical, engraved stock certificate with the owner's name printed directly on the paper.
+In the modern digital age, however, the vast majority of public shares are held in "street name."
+This means that the investor's brokerage firm is technically listed as the holder of record on the company's books for administrative simplicity, while the individual investor is classified as the "beneficial owner."
+Despite this intermediary layer, all essential rights and economic benefits—including dividend payments and proxy voting power—are legally required to be passed through from the broker to the beneficial owner, ensuring that the individual retains the full advantages of their investment.

 Key Takeaways